 Stock Market Basics for Beginners

-The current inflation is yet another reason causing people to look for ways of efficiently increasing their capital.
-As interest rates are low, traditional accounts don't really do anything for investors anymore – to many, the stock market seems to be the perfect alternative.
+The current is yet another reason causing people to look for ways of efficiently increasing their capital.
+As interest rates are low, traditional savings accounts don't really do anything for investors anymore – to many, the stock market seems to be the perfect alternative.
 It promises high returns, but also bears risks.
-Experienced stock market investors know what to pay attention to, but beginners should not be starry-eyed: It takes preparation and know-how to become successful in in financial assets.
+Experienced stock market investors know what to pay attention to, but beginners should not be starry-eyed: It takes preparation and know-how to become successful in investing in financial assets.

 What Is the Stock Market?